muratk5n/thirdwave/en/README.md

 ---

 Sometimes they recall, then they don't want to recall..

-They should've never had the ability in the first place.
+They should've never had this ability in the first place.

 "A majority of California likely voters would support overhauling the state's recall process to make it harder to remove elected officials